TheRedBrain/rpg-enchanting/README.md

 The name for the iron pickaxe is now: "Efficient Fortunate Iron Pickaxe of Fortune".

+### Item Name Overwrites

+Item name overwrites can give specific combinations of items and enchantments a unique localization.

+To enable this feature for a given combination, add a localization key to a lang file in a resource pack.
+The key has to follow this format:

+> "prefix_enchantment_translation_key.prefix_enchantment_level.item_translation_key.suffix_enchantment_translation_key.suffix_enchantment_level"

+For combinations with a missing enchantment, replace the translation key with an empty string and the level with 0.

+#### Example

+`"minecraft.efficiency.5.item.minecraft.diamond_pickaxe.minecraft.fortune.3": "Super Mega Lucky And Fast Pickaxe"`

 ### Built-in data and resource packs

 RPG Enchanting comes with several data/resource packs that bring compatibility for vanilla Minecraft and several mods.